 Counseling Psychology (PsyD) Overview

-The option to apply for fall 2023 will open up in our application portal near the end of the current academic year (August 2022).
-Once the application opens, applicants who wish to be considered for Fall 2023 entry should have all application materials submitted by December 1, 2022.
+The option to apply for Fall 2024 will open up in our application portal near the end of the current academic year.
+Once the application opens, applicants who wish to be considered for Fall 2024 entry should have all application materials submitted by December 1, 2023.

 For students entering with a bachelors degree, 103 credits are required to complete the PsyD.
 For those entering with a masters degree, dependent on which foundational coursework requirements have been met, 85-103 credits are required.

 Cost consists of program tuition (cost per credit times number of credits) as well as any applicable University and degree-specific fees.

 Chatham University's Doctor of Psychology (PsyD) in Counseling Psychology program is one of a small number of APA-accredited Counseling Psychology PsyD programs in the nation.
 Chatham's PsyD program received reaccreditation until 2031.

 Explore the PsyD in Counseling Psychology Degree:

 - A baccalaureate or master's degree from an accredited college or university

 - (PsyD) Master's degree in counseling, psychology, or related field (36 credit hours minimum); with a 3.2 minimum graduate GPA